 Boot a Stackato VM and set up the Core node as described below, then add the other nodes and assign roles.

 A static IP address is necessary to provide a consistent network interface for other nodes to connect to.
+This address is called the MBUS IP.
 If your IaaS or cloud orchestration software provide IP addresses which persist indefinitely and are not reset on reboot you may not have to set this explicitly.

 Make sure that the IP address of its eth0 interface is registering the correct address, which may not be the case if you have set a static IP and not yet rebooted or restarted networking.
 To check the IP address, run: